 The Company has historically entered into fixed and variable fee music license agreements with performance rights organizations including Broadcast Music, Inc. ("BMI"), the Society of European Stage Authors and Composers ("SESAC") and, the American Society of Composers, Authors and Publishers ("ASCAP").
 Our BMI license expired December 31, 2016.
 The expiration was an industry wide issue.
 The Company has authorized the Radio Music License Committee (the "RMLC") to negotiate on its behalf with respect to its licenses with ASCAP, BMI and SESAC, including the BMI license that expired December 31, 2016.
 While the RMLC continues to pursue resolution with BMI, the RMLC has advised operators to make payments to BMI as invoiced by BMI anticipating retroactive discount likely to be applied.
 In July 2017, the RMLC learned that the RMLC-Represented broadcasters were awarded a discount off of the SESAC license rate card.
 The fee reduction applies for the license period January 1, 2016 through December 31, 2018 and has retroactive application.
 The RMLC negotiated a new 5 year agreement with ASCAP with a license term of January 1, 2017 through December 31, 2021.
-In connection with all performance rights organization agreements, including SESAC, ASCAP and BMI, the Company incurred expenses of approximately \$8.8 million and Rights ("GMR") formed, but the scope of its repertory is not clear and it is not clear that it licenses compositions that have not already been licensed by the other performance rights organizations.
+In connection with all performance rights organization agreements, including SESAC, ASCAP and BMI, the Company incurred expenses of approximately \$8.8 million and \$8.7 million during the years ended December 31, 2017 and 2016, respectively.
+Finally, in 2016, a new performance rights organization, Global Music Rights ("GMR") formed, but the scope of its repertory is not clear and it is not clear that it licenses compositions that have not already been licensed by the other performance rights organizations.
 To ensure licensing compliance in 2017, we have entered into a temporary license with GMR while the RMLC continues to pursue an agreement for a long term licensing solution.
 GMR has agreed to offer all commercial broadcasters, the opportunity to extend their existing interim licenses until September 30, 2018.
-GMR will offer these interim license extensions on the same terms as each broadcaster's existing interim license, except for the new end date.
+GMR will offer these interim license extensions on the sam